Return to List

 • Flowers are harvested at their peak bloom for ideal shape and color.

-• Any stems with blemishes or damage are removed before processing.
+• Any blooms with blemishes or damage are discarded before processing.

 Fresh flowers contain roughly 70–80% water, which must be removed to prevent decay.
 Blooms are placed in a controlled environment where natural sap and moisture evaporate slowly.